straszheimjeffrey/The-Kiln/README.md

-* For each request, there is a large set of data that needs to be recomputed, such as (perhaps) a user-id, his session, a database connection, validation parameters, logging parameters, search results, other kinds of results, and so on.
+* For each request, there is a large set of data that needs to be recomputed, such as (perhaps) a user-id, his session, a database connection, validation parameters, logging parameters, search results, other query results, and so on.
 I've found a few things true about this mass of data:
     - Most of these items are computed zero or one times for each request.